PinewoodPip/kf3tweaks/README.md

 ## Planned features
 - Issuing miracle orders with shift+number key
-- Unrestricting camera movement in the home
 - Rebinding hotkeys
 - BepInEx config file support
 - Option to use 4x MSAA instead (though I assure you your GPU is not the bottleneck in this game)
+- Fixing text overflow in dialogue when using the translation mod